3D Rendering vs Photography

 1. When the Space Is Built and Ready

-Photography shines to show spaces that have been completed and filled with furniture, and prepared for viewing.
-A professional photographer captures what already exists: the way light moves through a finished lobby, the texture of materials in person, the feeling of standing in the space.
+A professional photographer captures what already exists: the way light moves through a finished lobby, the texture of materials, and the real atmosphere of the space.

 2. Credibility and Buyer Trust

-Brokers prefer photos for listings.
-Editorial publications want pictures for features.
-The ongoing marketing of your materials after occupancy needs photography as a tool to keep your materials grounded in reality.
+Brokers rely on photos for listings.
+Editorial publications require them for features.
+Post-occupancy marketing depends on photography to keep materials grounded in reality.

 3. Emotional Authenticity

-Photographic images possess a unique authenticity that photorealistic rendering fails to reproduce.
-When someone sees a real photo of a finished penthouse with afternoon light coming through the windows, they’re not imagining what the space could be.
-They are seeing what it already is.
+When someone sees a real photo of a finished penthouse with natural light streaming in, they’re not imagining the space—they’re seeing it as it truly is.

 When Rendering Fills the Gap